TLDR:

-The Howey Test is a legal standard used in the United States to determine whether a transaction qualifies as an "investment contract," and therefore, can be subject to federal securities legislation.
+The Howey Test is a legal standard used in the United States to determine whether a transaction qualifies as an “investment contract,” and therefore, should be subject to securities regulations.

 What is the Howey Test?